syseleven/grav-docs-metakube/pages/03.Tutorials/18.create-backup-and-restore/default.en.md

 deployment.apps/hello-app created
 ```

-Check that the pods of the new app were created successfully and are running:
+Check that the pods of the new application were created successfully and are running:

 ```shell
 $ kubectl get pods --namespace backup-tutorial